Leevi81/lv_trashsearching/README.md

 # Support
 For issues and feature request, please use the GitHub pull requests and issues page.
 If you need support, you can contact me in Discord `_leevi2`

+# License
+This project is licensed under the GPL v3.0 License.
+You are free to use, modify, and distribute this script, but any derivative works must also be released under the same license.